ralphjsmit/filament/packages/schemas/docs/02-forms/13-builder.md

 Breakpoints (`sm`, `md`, `lg`, `xl`, `2xl`) are defined by Tailwind, and can be found in the [Tailwind documentation](https://tailwindcss.com/docs/responsive-design#overview).

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `blockPickerColumns()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Increasing the width of the block picker

 When you [increase the number of columns](#changing-the-number-of-columns-in-the-block-picker), the width of the dropdown should increase incrementally to handle the additional columns.
 If you'd like more control, you can manually set a maximum width for the dropdown using the `blockPickerWidth()` method.
 Options correspond to [Tailwind's max-width scale](https://tailwindcss.com/docs/max-width).
 The options are `xs`, `sm`, `md`, `lg`, `xl`, `2xl`, `3xl`, `4xl`, `5xl`, `6xl`, `7xl`: